How To Make Squash Meatballs

 Once combined, use a spoon to scoop out the mixture and form them into balls.

-Place the squash meatballs on a platter and serve with ketchup or any other sauce that catches your fancy!
+Place the squash meatballs on a platter, garnish with mint, and serve with ketchup or any other sauce that catches your fancy!

 - Saturated Fat: 1g